tomgxz/Kraken/README.md

         (If locked, pass)
             (Display unlock button)
         (Check for attributes to determine functionality)
-            (If styleable, populate style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of element to update styles) (If draggable, draw a bounding box)
+            (If styleable, populate the style area with relevant options) (Listen for hovers and selects to add styling) (Listen for deselection of the element to update styles) (If draggable, draw a bounding box)
                 (Listen for click and hold)
             (If resizable, draw a bounding box with resize points)